cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 ### Rectangle Search Tool

 Found in the top right corner of the map.
 Toggle **On** by clicking the button.
 When turned on, draw on the map using the cursor.
-Once you drawing is complete, the map will search for results which intersect the box drawn.
+Once your drawing is complete, the map will search for results which intersect the box drawn.

 Only 100 are drawn to avoid overcluttering the map.